• Blog

 • How many real-time meetings are required?
 Is this reasonable?

-For the vast majority of companies, the right course of action will be to simplify and reduce.
-For example, replacing even a few hours of mandatory meetings with more convenient internal comms videos can free up significant time, boost morale, and give staff more control over their workflow.
+For example, replacing even a few hours of mandatory meetings with more convenient internal comms videos can save time, boost morale, and give staff more control over their workflow.
+Below are tips on improving engagement in your internal communication videos.

-Engaged employees feel respected and valued at work, which is why regular recognition is extremely important.
-It doesn’t have to be a big fancy award ceremony, either; smaller but more personal gestures are often just as effective:
+Engaged employees feel respected and valued at work, which is why regular recognition is essential.

-• A personal “thanks” from a direct supervisor
+• create a personal video "thanks" from a manager

-• A feature on the company social media page or print newsletter
+• a video feature on the company's social media channels or print newsletter

 Top view photo of seven employees discussing business objectives at a table